KULeuven-Diepenbeek/nids_workshop/README.md

 If you prefer running the exercises on your own system, we provide two alternatives:
 * If you have docker installed, and are able to [run it without root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), you can simply start you own docker container by executing *run_docker.sh*:
 ```$ ./run_docker.sh```
 * If you prefer to run everything natively, we have provided an *environment.yml* file that contains all necessary Python packages.
 You can choose to use it directly with *conda*, or to manually check that all the packages are installed.
+When everything in correctly installed, you can start the notebook from within the repository with *jupyter notebook*.

 ## Feedback